natj/natj.github.io/_posts/group/2024-05-30-helsinki_cluster_access.md

 ```bash
 ssh -YA username@turso.cs.helsinki.fi
 ```
 where you need to replace `username` with your uni account name.
-The connection only works within the university internet network, i.e., you have to be physically at the campus.
+The connection only works within the university's eduroam internet network, i.e., you have to be physically at the campus.
 If you are greeted with the turso terminal, you can continue to the next step.

 If you want to connect from outside the university you need to first jump through via e.g., `melkinpaasi.cs.helsinki.fi`.
-Tips for this below.
+Tips for how to automate this are given below.

 ## SSH connection